Skip to Content

 What to plan around — Fridays are holy days, which means that many shops in the medina will be closed.
 While large tourist attractions are usually open, the rest of the city can appear a bit dead.
 We structured our Morocco itinerary specifically to avoid being in Fez or Marrakech on Friday because the medinas are such hubs of activity there.

 How to stay connected — Cell coverage is generally good in the cities but can be very spotty in remote areas.
 We know people who have racked up significant roaming charges just doing simple things like looking up maps or trying to translate between languages.
 We opted to rent a wifi hotspot which came in extremely handy, especially on the longer road trips.
-We wrote in more depth about our experience using a hotspot in Morocco here.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.